Secure Beyond Breach

 In larger deployments, the load is a little heavier but spread across security and operational teams.
 The rate of change and organizational complexity will dictate needs, but we can expect a full-time headcount to be assigned as an administrator per 10,000 to 20,000 workloads managed.

 Automated reporting becomes extremely important because the number of flows quickly becomes unmanageable for manual assessment and intervention.
 Application owners are sometimes given the ability to manage and maintain their own policy definition in larger implementations, further spreading the load and ensuring security design is built into deployment rather than externally mandated and overlaid.
-Who better to decide which flows are relevant than those who own the application
+Who better to decide which flows are relevant than those who own the application in question?

 To read the rest of this chapter, download the PDF below.